Homoglyph: Unicode homoglyphs

 Efforts by TLD registries and Web browser designers aim to minimize the risks of homoglyphic confusion.
-Commonly, this is achieved by prohibiting names which mix character sets from multiple languages (toys-Я-us.org, using the Cyrillic letter ⟨Я⟩, would be invalid, but wíkipedia.org and wikipedia.org still exist as different websites); Canada's .ca registry goes one step further by requiring names which differ only in diacritics to have the same owner and same registrar.
+Commonly, this is achieved by prohibiting names which mix character sets from multiple languages (toys-Я-us.org, using the Cyrillic letter ⟨Я⟩, would be invalid, but wíkipedia.org and wikipedia.org still exist as different websites); (Note: The letter í in the first "Wíkipedia" has an acute accent, not a tittle.)
+Canada's .ca registry goes one step further by requiring names which differ only in diacritics to have the same owner and same registrar.
 The handling of Chinese characters varies: in .org and .info registration of one variant renders the other unavailable to anyone, while in .biz the traditional and simplified versions of the same name are delivered as a two-domain bundle which both point to the same domain name server.
 Relevant documentation will be found both on the developers' Web sites, and on an IDN Forum provided by ICANN.